GizmoBal/frame-offset/README.md

 ![Example](./screenshot.png)

 In this example, the ranges of mismatching frames are only small ranges (probably due to artifacts).
-This shows that that the 2 clips have a frame offset of 337 frames and are frame-accurate.
+This shows that the 2 clips have a frame offset of 337 frames and are frame-accurate.